jclm97/portfolio/README.md

 - [] putting sun or moon inside switch button?
 - [] update contacts. possibly put them in the json as configurable? might be difficult with symbols.
 - [] ability to add extra links within experience or project cards
+- [] be more consistent with margin/padding top and right or bottom and left to help with item spacing